akashrajk54/DroneFlightPlanner/README.md

        Note: There should be no spaces around the "=" sign in to .env file

-       ### During production

-        Debug = False

-        ALLOWED_HOSTS = insted of ['*'], please add specific frontend url, so that request from anyother will be rejected.

-       Note: Please Update DEFAULT_THROTTLE_RATES into the settings currently set to 100/Hours

-   9. Create a folder with name "logs" inside DroneFlightPlanner/
+   9. Create a folder with the name "logs" inside DroneFlightPlanner/

    10. Run migrations to create the database schema: